-Anchor charts describing clear routines to support students with the use and care of devices, applications, and the internet.
+Develop anchor charts describing device terminology or clear routines to support students with the use and care of devices, applications, and the internet.

-Clear troubleshooting tips and strategies, including visuals or video demonstrations, to support student use of devices and digital tools.
+Provide clear troubleshooting tips and strategies, including visuals or video demonstrations, to support student use of devices and digital tools.

-Class or schoolwide Student Tech Team to lead digital citizenship initiatives.
+Assemble a class or schoolwide Student Tech Team to lead digital citizenship initiatives.